Health, Wellbeing & Disability Research

 Health

-• Predictors of depression and demoralisation in adults diagnosed with polycystic ovary syndrome (Brooker / Burney / Fitt)
+• Predictors of demoralisation in adults diagnosed with polycystic ovary syndrome (Brooker / Burney)

 • The lived experiences of people diagnosed with polycystic ovary syndrome: A qualitative evidence synthesis (Brooker / Lalor / Fraser)

-• Healthcare workers’ attitudes towards the use of psychedelics in healthcare: A systematic review (Brooker / Barta)
+• Healthcare workers’ attitudes towards and knowledge of the clinical application of classic psychedelics for people with serious illness: A systematic review (Barta / Brooker / O’Callaghan)

 • Endometriosis within LGBTQ+ communities: Understanding support within healthcare and relationship contexts (Misajon / Mills / Rhodes)